jaso-public/cs764-sorter/README.md

 ## Minimum Count of Row Comparisons
 We attempt to compare records as little as possible by continuously placing records into the tournament tree before and during merging.
 For example, we have all our mini runs placed within a tournament tree (Sorter.cpp, line 110).
 This enables us to sort records within our mini runs.
 We also continuously place records within a tournament tree for intermediate merges and the final merge (Sorter.cpp, lines 196, 260, 302, and 342).
-We get rid of duplicates by comparing the sorted records returned within the DeduplicaterProvider class (Provider.h, lines 86-118).
+We get rid of duplicates by comparing the sorted records returned within the DeduplicaterProvider class (Provider.h, lines 104-117).
 We wait to get rid of duplicates until the records are sorted so duplicate records are next to each other.
+6 billion keys would require 32.5 comparisons per key.

 ## Duplicate Removal
 Duplicate removal is completed by the DeduplicaterProvider.
-This provider is given the sorted output, and then, it only returns unique records from this sorted output (Provider.h, lines 86-118).
+This provider is given the sorted output, and then, it only returns unique records from this sorted output (Provider.h, lines 86-131).
 Its place within our execution chain of providers/consumers can be seen within SortMain.cpp at line 164.

 ## Cache Size Mini Runs
 In our code, the size of cache is represented by memoryBlockSize defined in the SorterConfig class (Sorter.h, line 24).
 Within the start of our sorting logic, we create a vector of Single Providers that is the size of the total number of records that can fit into the cache (Sorter.cpp, lines 73-80).
 We then give each Single Provider a record to return that comes from our source (Sorter.cpp, line 86-94).
 If we need run out of space within memory, we release a certain amount of cache size chunks in makeFreeSpace(Sorter.h, lines 310-319).